spec-first/connexion/README.rst

 - Validation is now pluggable by content type, solving longstanding issues regarding endpoints with multiple content types and providing a pluggable interface.

+For more detailed information on the changes in 3.0, see the `v3 documentation`_.

 How to Use
 ==========